Can we please dispense with the nonsense about going paperless, already? It is simply not going to happen.

 There is no good reason why it should.
 In fact, one wonders how the going paperless nonsense ever got started.

 “The concept of the “paperless office” first appeared way back in 1975, when an article in BusinessWeek predicted that offices would be entirely digital by the mid 1990s.
 Obviously, that didn’t happen.
 In fact, in those 20 years, paper use increased rather dramatically in North American offices.”

 So rather than bemoan the failure of the paperless office, let us embrace all the great things that paper does for modern business.
 We really couldn’t do business without it, especially in the realm of marketing.
 We do not need fewer printed materials, but better printed materials.
 Technology is not in competition with paper.
 It does not replace paper, but enhances it.

 Printing companies that tried to compete with technology are no longer still around.
 Other printing companies have kept up with the latest technology and incorporated them in ways that has made commercial printing even better.

 When it comes to your marketing plan, printing has to be a big part of it.
-Click here for more information about color brochure printing and its history.

 - Exchanging business cards is still faster than digital methods

 - Not everyone has a digital device available